-In an effort to learn more about these potential hazards, and in an effort to reduce fish harvester's exposure to these hazards, the NL-FHSA has partnered with Memorial University's SafetyNet Centre for OHS Research to conduct research on these three areas.
+In an effort to learn more about these potential hazards, and reduce fish harvester's exposure to these hazards, the NL-FHSA has partnered with Memorial University's SafetyNet Centre for OHS Research to research these three areas.

-Funding was accessed through MITACS (Mitacs is a non-profit, national research organization funds research and training programs for undergraduate, graduate students and postdoctoral fellows in partnership with universities, industry and government in Canada.)
+Funding was accessed through MITACS (MITACS is a non-profit, national research organization that funds research and training programs for undergraduate, graduate students, and post-doctoral fellows in partnership with universities, industry, and government in Canada).

 A description of the completed research, and the intended outcomes are as follows:

 The Weather Project research sought to create a better understanding of decision-making processes in the planning and execution of fishing trips, the availability of adequate weather forecasting information, and how this information is used by harvesters in their fishing practices.
-This was necessary to move forward with a set of recommendations harvesters can use to ensure safe operation.
-Similarly, the project sought to assess the distribution and availability of ports of refuge in Newfoundland & Labrador to help determine if existing ports require improvements and if additional ports are required to meet the needs of a diverse fishing industry.
-22 Fish harvesters were interviewed as part of this project.
-They were asked questions on their vessel, types of fisheries, fishing background, weather and forecasting, ports of refuge, and safety certification/equipment/training.
+This was necessary in order to move forward with a set of recommendations that harvesters can use to ensure safe operation.
+Similarly, the project sought to assess the distribution and availability of ports of refuge in Newfoundland & Labrador to help determine if existing ports require improvements, and if additional ports are required to meet the needs of a diverse fishing industry.
+22 fish harvesters were interviewed as part of this project.
+They were asked questions about their vessel, types of fisheries, fishing background, weather and forecasting, ports of refuge, and safety certification, equipment, and training.
 From the interviews that we conducted, we learned that fish harvesters are savvy consumers of forecast information.
-They draw from a variety of public and private forecasting services to make decisions about weather.
+They draw from a variety of public and private forecasting services to make decisions about the weather.
 An interactive plain language map summarizing the research can be found here.
 Recommendations from the research are currently under development.

-The objective of the Stability Project sought to develop information that would provide small commercial fishing vessel operators with an understanding of stability issues that can lead to capsize and to identify a training approach and related tools that would increase their access to the knowledge needed to make decisions related to operation, outfitting and design specification to reduce risks associated with stability.
+The objective of the Stability Project was to develop information that could provide small commercial fishing vessel operators with an understanding of the stability issues that can lead to capsizing and to identify a training approach and related tools that would help reduce stability risks through operation, outfitting, and design specifications.

 MEOPAR Roundtable on Forecast Use in Atlantic Canada - In February of 2016, researchers at Memorial University worked with the NL-FHSA to organize a roundtable discussion on forecast usage as part of ocean climate research funded by the Marine Environment Observation Prediction and Response (MEOPAR) Network.
 A full copy of the report can be found here.

-Environment and Climate Change Canada Future Forecasting Tools Development - As part of the university partnerships developed through weather project research and forecasting roundtable, the NL-FHSA recently invited Senior Meteorologist Devon Telford to present at the 2018 Safety Symposium.
-Devon Telford presented on possible ways to improve the delivery of marine forecasts, such as wave/sea state hazards, and collected feedback from participants.
+Environment and Climate Change Canada: Future Forecasting Tools Development - As part of the university partnerships developed through weather project research and forecasting roundtable, the NL-FHSA invited Senior Meteorologist Devon Telford to present at the 2018 Safety Symposium.
+Devon Telford presented on possible ways to improve the delivery of marine forecasts, such as wave/sea state hazards and collected feedback from participants.

-SafetyNet - The SafetyNet Centre for Occupational Health and Safety Research is a community alliance for multidisciplinary research, knowledge exchange and education in occupational health and safety (OHS), based at Memorial University.
+SafetyNet - The SafetyNet Centre for Occupational Health and Safety Research is a community alliance for multi-disciplinary research, knowledge exchange, and education in OH&S, based at Memorial University.
 The SafetyNet Centre has a strong history of collaborating with fishing industry partners on fisheries safety research projects.
-A list of the current and past research can be found here: